First recorded (as a demo) by Franke & the Knockouts (1987, released 1998).

 Hit version by Three Dog Night (US #4/CAN #2 1969).

-“Three Dog Night also released ‘Easy to be Hard’ in 1969, with their recording reaching the US Top 5.”
+“Three Dog Night also released ‘Easy to be Hard’ in 1969, in August, with their recording peaking at #4 – their fourth single, and highest-charting song until ‘Mama Told Me (Not to Come)‘ hit #1 in 1970.”

 First recorded by Dave Van Ronk & The Hudson Dusters (1967).